solutionnuts/EmComMap/docs/gettingstarted/installation.rst

 There are two ways to setup a container.
 First one lets Docker manage the file storage location inside the container.
 The second allows you to store the data files outside the container in a "persistent" manner making it easier for tools and applications to access the files.
 This is also more secure if the container fails or is shutdown accidently without backing up the data files.

+The preferred method would be to create a data directory on the host system (outside the container) and mount this to a directory visible from inside the container.
+This places the database files in a known location on the host system, and makes it easy for tools and applications on the host system to access the files.
+The downside is that the user needs to make sure that the directory exists, and that directory permissions and other security mechanisms on the host system are set up correctly.

 1a.
 To start a basic CouchDB container ::

     docker run -d --name <desired name> -p 5984:5984 -e COUCHDB_USER=admin -e COUCHDB_PASSWORD=<desired password> --restart always couchdb:latest

- The only issue with the basic container is that it can be difficult for tools (ex. backup application) to locate and access the file storage inside the container.

- The preferred method would be to create a data directory on the host system (outside the container) and mount this to a directory visible from inside the container.
-This places the database files in a known location on the host system, and makes it easy for tools and applications on the host system to access the files.
-The downside is that the user needs to make sure that the directory exists, and that directory permissions and other security mechanisms on the host system are set up correctly.

 1b.
 To launch a CouchDB container with persistent file storage ::